adrianHards/learning-rails/other/vscode.md

 ### VSCode

+* `cmd ⇧ F` to search all files in current directory for a particular bit of text
+* `cmd ⇧ P` to find file in current directory with particular name <br>

 Select a line or multiple lines of code and then click: <br>
 * `option arrow key` to move the code up ↑ or down ↓ a line
 * `⌘ /` to comment out your code, no matter which language you are using